dramaticme/PaySplit/README.md

-# 🐦‍🔥PaySplit – A Secure Bill Splitting App
+# 🦧PaySplit – A Secure Bill Splitting App

 PaySplit is a robust backend-driven application designed to simplify and secure the process of managing shared expenses.
 Whether you're splitting rent with roommates, planning a trip with friends, or organizing group purchases, PaySplit ensures fairness, transparency, and data security for every transaction.